egeldenhuys/ghost-cloudflare-r2/README.md

 ```

 ## TODO
-- [ ] Add option to use UUID for storing file names for privacy
 - [ ] Read adapter configuration from Ghost config as well as environment variables
 - [ ] Tag a version for deployment
 - [ ] Publish npm package